-A GP Alcohol Counsellor attends the surgery every Thursday.
-The counselling service offers information, support and advice on reducing alcohol intake in order to reduce future health problems.
+A GP Alcohol Health Worker attends the surgery every Friday morning.
+The Health worker service offers information, support and advice on reducing alcohol intake in order to reduce future health problems.

-The counsellor offers 6 sessions to patients, each lasting approximately 45 minutes.
+The Health Worker offers 6 sessions to patients, each lasting approximately 45 minutes.

 Everything discusses within the session remains confidential between the patient and the counsellor and Marden Medical Practice.

-Patients can be referred to the Alcohol Counsellor by a Doctor or Nurse, or patients can self refer by completing the form below.
+Patients can be referred to the Alcohol Health Worker by a Doctor or Nurse, or patients can self refer by completing the form below.

 |Family Planning||Advice on contraception including coil fitting, contraceptive implants, postcoital contraception and 'the morning after pill' as well as the provision of free condoms.||Dr Houghton and Dr Butler offer a coil fitting/removal service and long acting contraceptive implant/removal service.
 Please ensure that you request a DOUBLE appointment for any of these services.|